naiveJeanne/Final-project/README.md

 Zijun Cai

 ## Monte Carlo Simulation Scenario & Purpose:
-Scenario: Two players automatically play tic tac toe game, using MiniMax Theorem, starting with a random opening move of both users.
+Scenario: Two players automatically play tic tac toe game, using MiniMax Theorem, starting with a assigned opening move postion of the player1, or with a random opening move of both users.
 The user of this program can choose to be one of the user.
 He can choose the opening move position, how many time he wants to play this game in a roll, and the probability of being the first player in these games.
 The outcome of each round (contains many tries in a roll) is the winning percentage of the user.

-Purpose: To explore the relationship between being the first player in this game and being the loser.
+Purpose: To explore the relationship between being the first player in this game and being the winner, and the relationship between the first move position and being the winner.

 ### Hypothesis before running the simulation: